-Grammar Junior Rugby Codes Of Conduct
+Grammar Juniors Rugby Club – Code Of Conduct

 Code of Conduct

 It is the aim of our club to provide our members with the best possible environment in which the boys and girls can develop their rugby skills.
-Grammar Junior Rugby Football Club is fully committed to safeguarding and promoting the wellbeing of all its members.
+Grammar Juniors Rugby Football Club is fully committed to safeguarding and promoting the wellbeing of all its members.
 The club believes that it is important that members, coaches, administrators, referees and parents associated with the club should, at all times, show respect and understanding for the safety and welfare of others.
-Therefore, members are encouraged to be open at all times and to share any concerns or complaints that they may have about any aspect of the club with the Club Captain (Vaughan Smidt).
+Therefore, members are encouraged to be open at all times and to share any concerns or complaints that they may have about any aspect of the club with the Club Captain (Barry Boyden).

 In order to assist us it is important to set some ground rules with regards to what is acceptable behaviour and what is unacceptable behaviour, whether it is on or off the field.
 The essential elements of character-building and ethics in sports are embodied in the concept of sportsmanship and the six core principles: